1 x Heavy Duty Winch Wiring Kit, 3.8mtr long 3 leads.

-The short read lead goes from battery to the winch isolation switch, make sure you use a heavy duty battery cut off switch, the metal L shape handle ones you want, don’t use a red key type as they are only 100amp no where near heavy enough, the lead has a 50×10 eyelet for the switch end.
+The short red lead goes from the battery to the winch isolation switch, make sure you use a heavy duty battery cut-off switch, the metal L shape handle ones you want, don’t use a red key type as they are only 100amp nowhere near heavy enough, the lead has a 50×10 eyelet for the switch end.

 Make sure all connections are clean and tight, spray battery terminal spray on the terminals to stop corrosion.

-Earthing the alternators is very important in my opinion, this is how you get maximum charge out of your alternator, high output alternators can’t always earth properly through the bolt holes, I even earth the standard alternators as the mountings are bolted to a painted engine block and rust and corrosion over the years will cause a poor earth.
+In my opinion, earthing the alternators are very important, this is how you get a maximum charge out of your alternator, high output alternators can’t always earth properly through the bolt holes, I even earth the standard alternators as the mountings are bolted to a painted engine block and rust and corrosion over the years will cause poor earth.

-What you must remember is the batteries are just an electric storage tank, its the alternators that do the hard work, the quicker you can charge the batteries the more power you will have, this is why my alternator wiring kits are very heavy duty as well.
+You must remember the batteries are just an electric storage tank, it is the alternators that do the hard work, and the quicker you can charge the batteries the more power you will have, this is why my alternator wiring kits are very heavy duty.

 Fitting a relay as a secondary ignition is important in my opinion due to you having 2 wiring circuits so it keeps everything separate.

 All this can be found on my Alternator Wiring Kit.